vatsalr26/CourseHub/README.md

 **Develop UI within ServiceNow**: Utilize NOW platform built-in tools to create custom UIs directly inside your ServiceNow instance.
 This includes using tools like UI Builder or UI Pages to design and implement your interface.

 **Build UI externally**: Create the front end using any external web development frameworks or libraries of your choice, such as React, Angular, or Vue.js.
 You can then integrate your UI with the ServiceNow backend via REST APIs.
+You can explore about ServiceNow [REST API](https://docs.servicenow.com/csh?topicname=c_RESTAPI.html&version=latest).
+For simplicity, we recommend using Table API, as pointed above.

 If you choose to develop the UI within ServiceNow, the following resources may be helpful:

 - [UI Builder](https://docs.servicenow.com/csh?topicname=ui-builder-overview.html&version=latest)
 - [UI Pages](https://docs.servicenow.com/csh?topicname=r_UIPages.html&version=latest)

+> Follow the assignment instructions provided, focus on implementing features that you can.

 ## Additional Resources